ztuntrade/Quant-Template/README.md

 requests==2.25.1
 ```

+### Backtesting with Provided Data Sets
+The project includes a data folder containing CSV files with BTCUSDT trading data over various timeframes for the years 2018 through 2022, as well as separate data for 2023.
+These data sets are a valuable resource for developers looking to backtest their trading strategies against historical price movements and market conditions.

 ### Untrade SDK
 Within the project, you will find an examples folder that contains sample strategies for generating buy and sell signals and performing backtests.
 These examples serve as a valuable resource for understanding how to effectively utilize the project's structure and the Untrade SDK.